DoDAO-io/dodao-rust-course/generated/summaries/collections.md

   * push `vec.push(v)`: adds an element to the end of the vector

  **Strings**
+- Strings in Rust are a collection of bytes.
 - Strings are collection of bytes that support UTF-8 encoded text.
 - Thus different characters of most languages can be represented in Rust.
 - Creating a string: